nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ## Parsing into case classes
 ### The simple case
-If you don't mind a dependency on [shapeless](https://github.com/milessabin/shapeless) and if your CSV columns happen to be in the exact same order as your case class fields, then things are still simple (if a bit CPU intensive during compilation): you can call `asCsvReader` exactly as before, provided you import `tabulate.generic.codecs._`:
+If you don't mind a dependency on [shapeless][shapeless] and if your CSV columns happen to be in the exact same order as your case class fields, then things are still simple (if a bit CPU intensive during compilation): you can call [`asCsvReader`][asCsvReader] exactly as before, provided you depend on the `generic` module and bring the codecs it declares in scope:

 ```tut
 import tabulate.generic.codecs._